alix-tz/escriptorium-documentation/docs/walkthrough_train.md

 - Select the document parts you want to use to train the model,
 - Click on "Train", then select "Recognizer",
 - In the form, select the [transcription version](walkthrough_transcribe.md) <!-- target transcription version in particular -->, give an explicit name to your new model and/or select an existing model to perform [fine tuning](#fine-tuning),
-- Once the form is filled, click on "train".
+- Once the form is filled, click on "Train".

 The training task is now placed in a queue and will start soon.
 When training is finished, you will receive a notification.